 When I’m not at work, you can find me enjoying all of the beauty that New England has to offer,

 usually with my adorable Australian shepherd, Scout in tow.
 I love to kayak, swim, hike, and snowshoe.
+I also find great comfort in cooking a meal for friends, and reading a good book.

-Whether you’re seeking a neutral ear for self-exploration, or a more directive experience to build coping skills-- we’ll work together to ensure you feel supported
+experience to build coping skills-- we’ll work together to ensure you feel supported